 Matthew McFadden – Membership resources and strategies, membership stats (retention year over year), collateral, and prospecting

-Kevin Doyle – Requests for collateral and popup banners, membership, and customer service
+Kevin Doyle – Requests for collateral and popup banners, membership, and general customer service

 Q: Can SMPS HQ help chapter leaders identify relevant programming ideas (i.e. topics, delivery methods, pricing structures)